Mido224/pythonProject/README.md

 # pythonProject
 This is an example project to demonstrate the use of git on terminal.

-Made some changes here.Some more changes.Pushed from IDE.
+Made some changes here.Some more changes.Pushed from IDE.Yeet.